FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

-\textbf{Comparisons for Layer-Based Fault Types} \\ We start by examining and comparing layer activations between \source\ and \target\ models.
-For layers where differences in activations between \source\ and \target\ are outside the expected range of differences \footnote{Small differences in activations are not error causing and is routinely observed for inputs with correct outputs where labels match between \source\ and \target.}, we mark those layers as suspicious and rank them so we examine the most suspicious layer first for fault types CG, LH and WB.
-We then iteratively proceed down this ranked list of suspicious layers for inspecting the three fault types.
-We discuss our approach for producing a ranked list of suspicious layers in layer activation analysis followed by our fault localization approach for CG, LH and WB with the ranked suspicious layers.
-An illustration of the differences across \source\ and \target\ in weights, biases and hyperparameters that \tool\ attempts to localize as potential faults, can be observed in Figure~\ref{fig:discrepancies-illustration}.
+\textbf{Comparisons for Layer-Based Fault Types} \\ For this category of faults, we examine and compare layer activations between \source\ and \target\ models.
+For layers where differences in activations are outside of an expected range of differences (as described in Section~\ref{layer-activations-analysis}), we mark those layers as suspicious and rank them so that we examine the most suspicious layer first for fault types CG, LH, and WB.
+We then iteratively proceed down this ranked list of suspicious layers for inspecting the three layer-based fault types, CG, LH and WB, discussed below.
+We start by describing our approach for producing a ranked list of suspicious layers in layer activation analysis followed by our fault localization approach for CG, LH, and WB with the ranked suspicious layers.
+An example instance of the differences between \source\ and \target\ in weights, biases, and hyperparameters that \tool\ attempts to localize as potential faults is shown in Figure~\ref{fig:discrepancies-illustration}.
+We find, for a core computational layer under inspection, that the weights present small differences between \source\ and \target.
+Additionally, the \texttt{pads} hyperparameter that is present in \source, is missing on \target\ in Figure~\ref{fig:discrepancies-illustration}.